imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 This is however not the case for `geth`.
 This means that, given these results are accurate, which is to be further confirmed in Stage II, we might not expect a single good set of gas costs for all the OPCODEs in question, unless there is a parallel effort made to optimize the costly OPCODEs in selected implementations.

-#### Q2: is measuring of individual instructions feasible?
+#### Q2: Is measuring of individual instructions feasible?

-The obtained results led us to the conclusion that measuring of individual instructions can be feasible.
+The obtained results led us to the conclusion that measuring individual instructions can be feasible.
 However, care must be taken to perform validations of the assumption that the lack of timer precision or its overhead, nor the inclusion of timer function calls itself, don't introduce "unfairness" to the measurements collected.
 Refer to the validation techniques planned for Stage II analysis in [section Approach and plan for Stage II](#Approach-and-plan-for-Stage-II) for ideas on tackling this.
 There, we will also list possible fallback plans in case there is evidence that the noise and overhead present in this method of measurement is unacceptable.

 #### Q3: How can we explore the entire program space to capture all sources of variability of OPCODEs computational cost

-The main intention of the research presented here is to obtain relative comparison of costs of OPCODEs, accounting for the sources of variability that are already represented by the current gas cost schedule.
+The main intention of the research presented here is to obtain a relative comparison of costs of OPCODEs, accounting for the sources of variability that are already represented by the current gas cost schedule.
 An example of such variability is that the gas cost of a `SHA3` OPCODE is a function of the size of its arguments, `g = 30 + 6*x`, where `x` is the count of words (rounded up) for input data to the `SHA3` operation [2].
 Size of this OPCODE's arguments naturally impact its computational cost.

 It is tempting to search for sources of variability unaccounted for in the current gas schedule.
-A hypothetical example of such situation would be one, where, for example, `PUSH1` operation became more expensive, after having been repeated multiple times in the program.
+A hypothetical example of such a situation would be one, where, for example, `PUSH1` operation became more expensive, after having been repeated multiple times in the program.

 #### Q4: How should warm-up be treated?

 Preliminary results indicate that first OPCODEs to execute in the program, as well as first OPCODEs to execute in the context of an OS process, have a noticeable penalty in terms of execution duration.
-This is a natural phenomenon usually referred to as warm-up in program benchmarking, and the usual treatment is discarding of the first batch of measurement samples.
+This is a natural phenomenon usually referred to as warm-up in program benchmarking, and the usual treatment is discarding the first batch of measurement samples.

 We need to answer, what is the appropriate amount of warm-up executions which we want to discard, for the measurements to remain "fair" from the point of view of our goals.
 A limiting factor here is that the timer code to collect duration measurements itself seems to exhibit a warm-up phase.